spotinst/help/src/docs/spot-security/features/inventory.md

 ## Overview

-The Overview page consists of 4 sections:
+The Overview page includes:

 * Summary
 * Asset Trend
 * Asset Count
 * Asset Distribution Table

-The Summary section provides the following information:
+The Summary section provides this information:

 * **Total Asset**: The number of assets Spot Security detected.
 * **At Risk**:  The number of assets with at least one failing security rule.
 * **No Risk**: The number of assets with zero failing security rules.
-* **Assets Turned Risky**: The number of assets that have transitionsed from the status of No Risk to At Risk in the last 24 hours.
+* **Assets Turned Risky**: The number of assets that have transitioned from the status of No Risk to At Risk in the last 24 hours.
-* **New Assets Onboarded**: The number of new assets that have onboarded in the last 24 hours.
+* **New Assets Onboarded**: The number of new assets that have been onboarded in the last 24 hours.
 * **Assets With Threats**:  The number of assets with at least one threat.
 * **Assets With Anomalies**: The number of assets with at least one anomaly.
 * **High Risk Assets**: The number of assets with at least one failing high security rule.